-During the first phase, the so-called Applicant Cities must answer a questionnaire prepared by the IOC.
+During this phase, the so-called Applicant Cities must answer a questionnaire prepared by the IOC.
 A group of experts then examines the answers, after which the IOC Executive Board chooses the official “candidates” from among the Applicant Cities.

-During the second phase, the Candidate Cities must submit a file in response to a second questionnaire from the IOC.
+During this phase, the Candidate Cities must submit a file in response to a second questionnaire from the IOC.
 This covers a wide range of topics, including the Olympic village, transport, security, accommodation, sports and venues, the environment and marketing.

 An Evaluation Commission then analyses the various candidature files and produces a report for the IOC members, allowing them to judge each city’s ability to host the Games.

-Lastly, at the IOC Session, the members vote to elect the host city.
+At the IOC Session, the IOC members vote by secret ballot to elect the host city.